canonical/tailscale-snap/docs/manual-testing-playbook.md

 tailscaled_outbound_packets_total{path="direct_ipv6"} 0
 ```

-To check the validity of the metrics, you can use `promtool`:
+To check the validity of the metrics, you can use `promtool` ([promtool](https://prometheus.io/docs/prometheus/latest/command-line/promtool/) is a command line tool for debugging and developing for Prometheus monitoring):

 ```bash
 sudo apt install -y prometheus